innodeed/FaceMatch/README.md

 * Sample Code
 * API Call Structure
 * Response Structure

+# Overview
+This documentation describes the Face Match API v1.

+# Introduction
+FaceMatch API compares two faces and determines if the images are of the same person.
+It matches the face regardless of expression, facial hair and age.

 # Schema
 Currently, HTTP and HTTPS are supported.
 All data is received as JSON, and all image uploads are to be performed as form-data (POST request).
 It is recommended that HTTPS is used for all API calls.
 For HTTPS, only TLS v1.2 is supported to ensure better security.